GetStream/stream-chat-android/readme.md

 ### Naming

-- Prefix `Chat` for all public classes to avoid spoiling public class name space
+- Prefix `Chat` for public classes to avoid spoiling public class name space (generic util classes like `Result` or `Call` are exceptions)
 - Postix `Impl` for interface implementations
 - No `m` field name prefix
 - `id`, not `ID`